neutmute/neutmute.github.io/_posts/2021-08-15-Installing-Fan03.md

 ![Scripts folder](/assets/img//blog/20210815-fan03/ceiling.jpg)

-I ordered a Plasterboard jab but realised I could install it into space behind the wall plate.
+I ordered a Plasterboard jab saw but realised I could install it into space behind the wall plate.

 First job was to understand and map out the existing wiring so a rollback was possible.
 Neutral and Earth are omitted as they are all terminated together anyway.